Spoon Fishing For Steelhead In Rivers: Methods Of Top Guides

 However, a spoon fluttering broadside and moving sideways presents an easier and more enticing target for the steelhead which is why an across-river and sideways retrieve is best.

-How To Cover The Water When Spoon Fishing For Steelhead
+How To Cover The Water With Spoons

-Effectively covering the water is crucial in spoon fishing for steelhead.
-Rather than fan casting or casting randomly in all directions, it’s best to methodically cover the water from top to bottom.
+Rather than fan casting or casting randomly in all directions, it’s best to methodically cover the water from the top to the bottom.

 Understanding River Conditions For Spoon Selection and Best Method